Authorities: Kyiv targeted in early morning drone attack

 Kyiv region Gov. Oleksii Kuleba said on Telegram that some infrastructure facilities were damaged, as well as private houses, and at least two people were injured.

-Kyiv’s Mayor Vitali Klitschko added that explosions were heard in two districts, Shevchenkivskyi and Solomianskyi.
+Kyiv Mayor Vitali Klitschko said that explosions were heard in two districts, Shevchenkivskyi and Solomianskyi.
 He said also on Telegram that there were no immediate casualties reported, and that the emergency services are working in the area.

+Although the capital seemed the main target of the latest Russian attack, the armed forces said that other places in the country were also targeted.

+Ukraine’s air force said on Telegram that they were able to destroy 30 of at least 35 self-explosives drones that Russia launched across the country from the eastern side of the Azov Sea.

 Russia has been targeting energy infrastructure, including in Kyiv, as part of a strategy to try to freeze Ukrainians.